 How Much Will It Cost?

-There are a range of factors that can affect the cost of laser eye surgery.
+There are a range of factors that can affect the cost of surgery.
 These include the prescription itself (which depends on the patient’s condition), the type of procedure required, and the reputation of the clinic and operating surgeon.
 Therefore it is important to perform a laser eye surgery comparison against these factors.

 Many of the clinics we work with offer patients a range of payment options including payment plans and 0% interest deals for surgery.
 The repayment conditions will vary from clinic to clinic and most will require patients to undergo credit checks before they are offered.